Ouphix/synchro-psychotherapies/steps2.md

 Most of the studies are indirectly based on patient reported outcomes or problematic behaviors that are evaluated before and after the psychotherapy.
 Unfortunately, studies hardly control what is actually happening during psychotherapy, especially the interaction between the patient and the therapist that is a predictor of the psychotherapy efficacy.
 Consequently, it is difficult to make precise links between theory and practice, control its application and understand which of its ingredients are the most important.

 Here we suggest a research framework to extract automatically social signals from psychotherapy videos and tested it on two databases.
 We focused on the extraction of synchrony of the motor signal since it was considered as a predictor of psychotherapy outcome in a first study (Ramseyer, 2011) and a relevant signal for the study of mother-child interactions.
-We adapted a python software in open source [SyncPy](https://github.com/syncpy) to compute this synchrony.
+We adapted a python software in open source [SyncPy](https://github.com/syncpy) (Varni, Avril, Usta, & Chetouani, 2015) to compute this synchrony.

 #### International Cannabis Need of Treatment (INCANT) study Database